AKA Wood hedgehog, hedgehog fungus, Pied de mouton (France)

 - Distribution – 3/5 – Not hard to find in the correct habitat

 - Identification – 5/5 – Straightforward: Look for pale (salmon pink to cream) 4 – 20cm diameter eccentric caps with thick, squat stipes (often several fused together).
 Small, detachable spines (1 – 5mm) on the underside of the cap.
 The general gestalt of hedgehog mushrooms is of stocky solidity, though the flesh does break easily.
 If your hedgehog mushroom seem quite small and salmon pink or pale orange, you may have the closely related terracotta hedgehog (h.rufescens).
-If these have a noticeable central depression or even hole, then you may have the wonderfully named depressed hedgehog (h.umbilicatum).
+If these have a noticeable central depression or even hole (and you aren’t in the UK), then you may have the wonderfully named depressed hedgehog (h.umbilicatum).
 Both are edible and good, though of much less substance than their larger cousin.

 - Habitat – mycorhizal with beech, birch, scots pine, spruce